atifaziz/LinqPadless/README.md

 ## Limitations

-LINQPad Query files must be C# statements.
+LINQPad Query files must be C# statements or an expression.

 Extension methods are not supported in C# scripts.